sugatoray/vscode-textutils-extension-pack/README.md

 # VS Code Text Utilities Extension Pack

-This extension pack packages some of the most popular (and some of my favorite) Text Utilities' related extensions.
+This extension pack packages some of the most popular (and some of my favorite) Text Utilities related extensions.

 ## Extensions Included